 The ABA brought slam dunks further into the spotlight as the inventor of the first All-star slam dunk competition in 1976 and the NBA adopted a similar contest into its all-star weekend years later.

-Future NBA superstars wowed fans early in their careers by using an array of windmill slam dunks and creative jams to win Slam Dunk titles.
-Some notable winners:
+Future NBA players would wow fans early in their careers by using an array of windmill slam dunks and creative jams to win Slam Dunk titles.
+Some well-known winners of those early Slam Dunk Contests:

 - Julius Erving (1976, ABA) – Dr. J popularized the free-throw line slam dunk in his showdown with the David Thompson in the ABA slam dunk contest.